aws/serverless-application-model/README.md

 The SAM transform is used in templates with `AWS::Serverless-2016-10-31` in their [`Transform` section](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/transform-section-structure.html).

-For the `sam` command-line tool, see the [AWS SAM CLI](https://github.com/aws/aws-sam-cli).

 ## Getting started

-To start building SAM-based applications, use the [SAM CLI](https://github.com/aws/aws-sam-cli).
+To start building SAM-based applications, use the [AWS SAM CLI](https://github.com/aws/aws-sam-cli).
 It allows you to locally build, test, debug, and deploy applications defined by SAM templates.

 Save the following as `template.yaml`: